cncf/velocity/README.md

 - Run `shells/unlimited_both.sh` and examine Your Project (few iterations to add correct mapping in `./map/`: hints, defmaps, urls etc.)
 - You can run manually: `ruby analysis.rb data/unlimited.csv projects/unlimited_both.csv map/hints.csv map/urls.csv map/defmaps.csv map/skip.csv map/ranges_sane.csv`
 - For example see YourProject rank: `res.map { |i| i[0] }.index('LibreOffice')` or `res[res.map { |i| i[0] }.index('LibreOffice')][2][:sum]`
-- SOme of the values will be missing (like for example PRs for mirror repos)
+- Some of the values will be missing (like for example PRs for mirror repos)
-- Now comes non standard path, please see `shells/unlimited_both.sh` for non standar data update that comes after final `ruby analysis.rb` call - this is usually different for each non-standard project
+- Now it is time for a non standard path, please see `shells/unlimited_both.sh` for non standar data update that comes after final `ruby analysis.rb` call - this is usually different for each non-standard project

-# Most Up to date process
+# Most up-to-date process
-To generate all data for Top 30 chart: https://docs.google.com/spreadsheets/d/1hD-hXlVT60AGhGVifNn7nNo9oVMKnIoQ2kBNmx-YY8M/edit?usp=sharing
+To generate all data for the Top 30 chart: https://docs.google.com/spreadsheets/d/1hD-hXlVT60AGhGVifNn7nNo9oVMKnIoQ2kBNmx-YY8M/edit?usp=sharing

-- Fetch all data needed using BigQuery (once - or use data already fetched present in this repo).
+- Fetch all necessary data using BigQuery or use data already fetched present in this repo.
-- If fetched new BigQuery data then rerun special projects BigQuery analysis scripts: ./shells/: run_apache.sh, run_chrome_chromium.sh, run_cncf.sh, run_openstack.sh
+- If fetched new BigQuery data then re-run the special projects BigQuery analysis scripts: ./shells/: run_apache.sh, run_chrome_chromium.sh, run_cncf.sh, run_openstack.sh
 - To just regenerate all other data: run `./shells/unlimited_both.sh`
 - See per project ranks statistics: `reports/cncf_projects_ranks.txt
-- Get final output file `projects/unlimited.csv` and import it on A50 cell in `https://docs.google.com/spreadsheets/d/1hD-hXlVT60AGhGVifNn7nNo9oVMKnIoQ2kBNmx-YY8M/edit?usp=sharing` chart
+- Get final output file `projects/unlimited.csv` and import it on the A50 cell in `https://docs.google.com/spreadsheets/d/1hD-hXlVT60AGhGVifNn7nNo9oVMKnIoQ2kBNmx-YY8M/edit?usp=sharing` chart

-# Example - generate chart for new data range
+# Example - generate chart for a new data range
 We already have `shells/unlimited_both.sh` that generates our chart for 2016-05-01 to 2017-05-01.
-We want to generate next chart for new date range: 2016-06-01 to 2017-06-01.
+We want to generate the chart for a new date range: 2016-06-01 to 2017-06-01.
-This is a step by step tutorial how to do it.
+This is a step by step tutorial on how to do it.
 - Copy `shells/unlimited_both.sh` to `shells/unlimited_20160601-20170601.sh`
-- Have `shells/unlimited_20160601-20170601.sh` opened in some other terminal window `vi shells/unlimited_20160601-20170601.sh` and we need to update all steps
+- Keep `shells/unlimited_20160601-20170601.sh` opened in some other terminal window `vi shells/unlimited_20160601-20170601.sh` and we need to update all steps
 - First we need unlimited BigQuery output for a new date range:
 ```
 echo "Restoring BigQuery output"
 cp data/unlimited_output_201605_201704.csv data/unlimited.csv
 ```
-- We need `data/unlimited_output_201606_201705.csv` file.
-To generate this one we need to run BigQuery for new date range.
+- We need the `data/unlimited_output_201606_201705.csv` file.
+To generate this one, we need to run BigQuery for the new date range.
-- Open file that generated current range: `vi BigQuery/query_201605_201704_unlimited.sql`
+- Open the sql file that generated the current range's data: `vi BigQuery/query_201605_201704_unlimited.sql`
-- Save it as: `BigQuery/query_201606_201705_unlimited.sql` while changing date ranges in SQL.
+- Save it as: `BigQuery/query_201606_201705_unlimited.sql` after changing the date ranges in SQL.
 - Copy it to clipboard `pbcopy < BigQuery/query_201606_201705_unlimited.sql` and run in Google BigQuery: `https://bigquery.cloud.google.com/queries/<<your_google_project_name>>`
-- Save result to table `<<your_google_user_name>>:unlimited_201606_201705`, it takes about 1TB and costs about $5 "Save as table"
+- Save result to a table `<<your_google_user_name>>:unlimited_201606_201705`, it takes about 1TB and costs about $5 "Save as table"
-- Open this table `<<your_google_user_name>>:unlimited_201606_201705` and click "Export Table" and export it to google storage as: `gs://<<your_google_user_name>>/unlimited_201606_201705.csv` (You can clisk "View files" to see files in Your gstorage)
+- Open this table `<<your_google_user_name>>:unlimited_201606_201705` and click "Export Table" to export it to google storage as: `gs://<<your_google_user_name>>/unlimited_201606_201705.csv` (You may click "View files" to see files in your gstorage)
-- Go to google storage and download `<<your_google_user_name>>/unlimited_201606_201705.csv` and put it where `shells/unlimited_20160601-20170601.sh` expects it (update file name to `data/unlimited_output_201606_201705.csv`):
+- Go to google storage and download `<<your_google_user_name>>/unlimited_201606_201705.csv` and put it where `shells/unlimited_20160601-20170601.sh` expects it (update the file name to `data/unlimited_output_201606_201705.csv`):
 ```
 echo "Restoring BigQuery output"
 cp data/unlimited_output_201606_201705.csv data/unlimited.csv
 ```
-- Now we have main data (step 1) finished for new chart, now we need to get data for all non-standard projects.
+- So we have main data (step 1) ready for the new chart Now we need to get data for all non-standard projects.
 You can try our analysis tool without any special projects by running:
 `ruby analysis.rb data/unlimited.csv projects/unlimited_both.csv map/hints.csv map/urls.csv map/defmaps.csv map/skip.csv map/ranges_sane.csv`
-- There can be some new projects that are unknown, ranks can chage, so there can be manual changes needed to mappings in `map/` directory: `hints.csv`, `defmaps.csv` and `urls.csv`.
-Maybe also `skip.csv` (if there are new projects that should be skipped)
+- There can be some new projects that are unknown, ranks can chage during this step, so there can be manual changes needed to mappings in `map/` directory: `hints.csv`, `defmaps.csv` and `urls.csv`.
+Possibly also in `skip.csv` (if there are new projects that should be skipped)
-- This is what I've got on 1st run:
+- This is what came out on the 1st run:
 ```
 Project #23 (org, 457) skillcrush (skillcrush) (skillcrush-104) have no URL defined
 Project #45 (org, 366) pivotal-cf (pivotal-cf) (...) have no URL defined
 Project #50 (org, 353) Automattic (Automattic) (...) have no URL defined
 ```
-- Let's what are top authors projects for those non-found projects: `rauth[res[res.map { |i| i[0] }.index('Automattic')][0]]`
+- Let's see which top authors projects for those non-found projects are: `rauth[res[res.map { |i| i[0] }.index('Automattic')][0]]`
-- Then we must add entriues for few top ones in `map/hints.csv` say with >= 20 authors:
+- Then we must add entries for few top ones in `map/hints.csv` say with >= 20 authors:
 ```
 Automattic/amp-wp,31
 Automattic/wp-super-cache,29